$6,295 | Completing Grades 9–12

 We say our final goodbyes and return home from San Juan—sun-kissed, saltwater-soaked, and full of stories to tell.

 Group Living: Teens sleep in shared rooms, rotating beds or sleeping mats as needed.
-Rooms are grouped by gender identity and designed for a “slumber party” feel—casual, connected, and cozy.
+Rooms are grouped by gender and designed for a “slumber party” feel—casual, connected, and cozy.

 All meals are prepared together as a group in our guesthouse kitchens or outdoor spaces.